Rambo-Yi/Rambo-Yi.github.io/_pages/about.md

 <strong>3.
 Egocentric Multimodal Intelligence and Human-AI Co-Embodied Intelligence</strong>

 Building first-person AI systems based on egocentric vision, egocentric agents, and egocentric multimodal large models, with the goal of enabling human-centered perception, reasoning, and long-term collaboration.

+<strong>4.
+Software Engineering for Multimodal and Embodied AI Systems</strong>

+Studying how multimodal and embodied AI systems can be systematically built, evaluated, deployed, and maintained in real-world settings, with an emphasis on modular design, reliability, human-in-the-loop interaction, and lifecycle management.

 News
 ------